History Camp

 $50 non-member/$45 museum member, scholarships available

 Looking for a unique experience for your child this summer?
 The Pennsylvania Lumber Museum is excited to present its hands-on History Camp.
 Children ages 10-18 will spend two full-days immersing themselves in the rough and tumble lifestyle of a 19-century woodhick.
-On day one, campers will try activities like using a crosscut saw, rolling a log, peeling bark, and cooking over a fire.
+Campers will try activities like using a crosscut saw, rolling on a log, and peeling bark.
 They’ll play games like horseshoes, seed spitting, and model log raft racing.
-On the second day, participants will demonstrate their new-found skills at the Galeton Rotary’s Cherry Springs State Park Woodsmen Show.
+They’ll help prepare their own breakfast on a wood-fired cookstove , watch horses skid logs, and learn different survival methods of making fire.

 Advanced Registration is required.
 Download registration form below and return to the museum by July 15.